'Ignorance is bliss' for McIlroy in major quest

 "I had an awful couple of days.
 I played better in the singles and got that win against Xander and that gave me a little bit of confidence.

-"I built on that and then I got the win in Vegas in Autumn and I have played pretty consistently good golf since then.
+"I built on that and then I got the win in Vegas in the autumn and I have played pretty consistently good golf since then.
 It was a big turning point for me.

 "I went down a path that I thought was going to help make some improvements and it didn't quite work out that way and I just went back to basics, figuring out what I did well and have just kept doing that."